hotosm/visualize-change/README.md

 ## dev workflow

 Each app should crash on error, and will be picked up by `docker` and restarted.
-So crash errors while starting up are expected (for example when RabbitMQ or Mongo is still starting up).

 On start each app first installs missing deps (`yarn install`), and then starts.

-Frontend app doesn't exit on missing deps, but can be restarted by hand (to trigger deps update) using `./scripts/restart.sh frontend` (this should be solved at some point).
+All dockerized apps shadow `node_modules` folder to avoid native code problems (for example Electron installed on macOS wont run in docker).

-All parts of docker shadow `node_modules` folder to avoid native code problems (for example Electron installed on macOS wont run in docker).
+All dockerized apps in dev mode run file watcher on `package.json` and re-install (`yarn install`) deps on changes to that file.

 ## renderer notes